-At first sight les Frigos is not very appealing: it is an ugly concrete construction, a kind of haunted place not very welcoming.
+At first sight, Les Frigos is not very appealing: it is an ugly concrete construction, a kind of haunted place not very welcoming.

 The walls are super thick to keep the cold.
-On workshops and corridors we still can see some remains of its former use but full of Street Art.
+On workshops and corridors we still can see some remains of its former use but full of cool Street Art.

 The journey into Les Frigos begins – and ends – with its winding stairwell where every possible surface is covered in paint.
-These stairs, les Frigos’ old water tank, are the only way to get to the other four floors.
+These stairs, Les Frigos’ old water tank, are the only way to get to the other four floors.
 Each floor takes you on an expedition into the unknown, every studio is a cave of surprises.

-Apart from visiting the artists workshops, there were many mini events to entertain the public.
+Apart from visiting the artists’ workshops, there were many mini events to entertain the public.
 We LOVED this small improvised poetry-concerts for example.

-Some of our favourite works:
+Below, some pictures of our favorite works:

 LES FRIGOS DE PARIS: PRACTICAL INFORMATION